Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

-Let the input to the SEGMENT COVER problem be the set of uncertain intervals $S = \bigcup_{i=1}^{m} S_i \cup \bigcup_{i=1}^{s} T_i$.
-In this section, we show that there is a covering of the unit interval with the uncertain segments $S$ if and only if the given sentence $\phi$ is satisfiable.
+In this section we show that there is a covering of the unit interval with the uncertain segments $S$ if and only if the given sentence $\phi$ is satisfiable.

 Assume that $\phi$ is satisfiable.
-Observe that each uncertain segment $s \in S_i \subset S$, has a positive interval and a negative interval.
-Namely, the positive interval is that which corresponds to the incidence of the edge to the vertex in the positive part of $G_i$, i.e., $P_i$, hence we can write $s = \{s_p, s_n\}$.
-Now assume $x_i$ takes the value 1 (=true) in an assignment that satisfies $\phi$.
-Then we choose $s_p$, otherwise we choose $s_n$, for all $s \in S_i$.
+Observe that each uncertain segment $s \in S_i \subset S$, has a \emph{positive segment} and a \emph{negative segment}.
+Namely, the positive segment is the one which corresponds to the incidence of the edge to a vertex in the positive part of $G_i$, i.e., $P_i$, and analogously for the negative segment.
+Hence we can write $s= \{s_p, s_n\}$ where $s_p=\beta_{v_P}(e), s_n=\beta_{v_N}(e)$, where $e=\{v_P,v_N\}$ is the edge defining $s$.
+Now assume $x_i$ takes the value 1 (=true) in the assignment that satisfies $\phi$.
+We choose $s_p$, otherwise we choose $s_n$, for all $s \in S_i$.